puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/cluster-administration/flow-control.md

 Priority and Fairness filter.
 This is also true for the `--max-requests-inflight` flag without the API Priority and Fairness feature enabled.
 API Priority and Fairness _does_ apply to **watch** requests.
-When API Priority and Fairness is disabled, **watch** requests are not subject to the `--max-requests-inflight` limit.
+When API Priority and Fairness is turned off, **watch** requests are not subject to the `--max-requests-inflight` limit.
 {{< /caution >}}